-Moments and moods captured across cultures, wild space photographic adventures and continents.
+Moments and moods captured across landscapes, cultures, wild space adventures and continents.

 Several days of serious adventure travel across the Tibetan highlands brought me to this remote spot and these curious children.
 Weathered by the extremes of altitude and weather these children appear older than they are.
 Communities like this offer ideal photographic opportunities if you can demonstrate a level of respect that goes beyond handing out cash.
 Shot on film with wide angle Leica.